Elite-AI-August/Cat-Dog-Classifier/README.md

 ## Create a Deep Neural Network with the help of CNN and transfer learning

+### Part 5

 We used inception v3 to build a deep neural network in this section.

 In the following, we see the schematic of this network:

 <img src="https://cloud.google.com/tpu/docs/images/inceptionv3onc--oview.png">

+By using this deep neural network and adding several layers of convolutional neural network to it, we were able to achieve 96% accuracy.